andrewhessler/paint-by-algo/README.md

 1 - Wilsons Bounded (Default)
 2 - Wilsons
 3 - Also Wilsons
-N - For maze generation in whatever state it's in
+N - for maze generation in whatever state it's in
 ```

 Build Mode (Left Click builds...)